microsoft/bond/doc/src/bond_cs.md

 serialization protocols, data streams, user defined type aliases and more.

-By design Bond is language and platform independent and is currently supported for C++, C#, and Python on Linux, OS X and Windows.
+By design Bond is language and platform independent and is currently supported for C++, C#, Java, and Python on Linux, macOS, and Windows.

 Bond is published on GitHub at [https://github.com/Microsoft/bond/](https://github.com/Microsoft/bond/).